AxelGard/cira/README.md

 However after working on this for alomst a year (off and on) I realized that I had alomst build a small library for using the Alpaca API.
 So I thought that I would make this into a real library so that you can get started with quantitative paper trading as well.

-The name [cira](https://en.wikipedia.org/wiki/Cria) is the word for a baby alpaca and because this is a simple and small lib I thought it would be a perfect fit.
+The name [cira](https://en.wikipedia.org/wiki/Cria) is a miss spelling of the word for a baby alpaca cria and because this is a simple and small lib I thought it would be a perfect fit.

 [Axel Gard](https://github.com/AxelGard) is main developer for cira.

 Things to checkout:

 * [News](https://github.com/AxelGard/cira/discussions/categories/news)
 * [Wiki](https://github.com/AxelGard/cira/wiki/Storing-the-Alpaca-API-key)